M-earnest/tutorial_jupyter_books/content/3_create/interactive2.md

 To overcome the limitations of static sites, <strong>MyBinder</strong> provides an elegant solution.

 MyBinder is a free and open-source service that runs on Jupyter Notebooks __without requiring any local installation__.
-It allows users to create share __live__ versions of notebooks for delivering interactive learning activities.
+It allows users to create and share __live__ versions of notebooks for delivering interactive learning activities.
 You can configure MyBinder with a specific environment, datasets, and code to ensure reproducibility.
 You can __create and share a link__ that launches a ready-to-use version of your content.

 MyBinder enables: